rome/tools/packages/@romejs/compiler/lint/rules/js/noDeleteVars.test.md

  unknown:2 lint/js/noDeleteVars ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Variables should not be deleted.
+  ✖ This is an invalid use of the delete operator.

     1 │ const foo = "test";
   > 2 │ delete foo;
       │ ^^^^^^^^^^

+  ℹ Only object properties can be deleted.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━